-Giving or receiving gifts or doing special favours can blur the line between a professional and a personal relationship Accepting a gift from a client may be taken as fraud or theft by another person We recommend that you say 'no' graciously to a client who offers you any gifts over the value of $\pounds 20$ .
-If you do accept a gift of less than $\pounds 20$ we recommend you record you record this in the CRB and let your Support Team know so we can record the circumstances in which the gift was given.
+Giving or receiving gifts or doing special favours can blur the line between a professional and a personal relationship Accepting a gift from a client may be taken as fraud or theft by another person person of family member record the circumstances in which the gift was given.
 We do not recommend that you buy gifts for your clients

+We recommend that you say 'no' graciously to a client who offers you any gifts over the value of £20.
+If you do accept a gift of less than £20 we recommend you record you record this in the CRB and let your Support Team know so we can